Scholarship Information for KHSRA

 The recipient will be selected by the family and it does not have to be a senior.

-~ Farm Credit Academic Excellence Scholarships ~
+~ Farm Credit Financial Services Academic Excellence Scholarships ~

 Farm Credit of Kansas, the sponsor of the KHSRA Academic Rodeo Team, continues their support with scholarship funding.
 Every senior member of the Academic Team will be awarded a college scholarship funded by Farm Credit.
 Farm Credit of Kansas serves the agriculture industry across the state.
 They are proud to support the pursuit of academic excellence among our high school rodeo athletes.